angrybacon/doomsday-wiki/markdown/articles/2021/09/27/dark-pitual.md

 In this round I played someone who I considered to be one of the nicest people I have met playing this game Michael Mapson.
-Mike hosts a podcast about Modern and Legacy, he also has been putting really good results with this Depths variant, by the way this is also another mu doomsday is favored.
+Mike hosts a podcast about Modern and Legacy, he also has been putting really good results with this Depths variant, by the way this is also another matchup where Doomsday is favored.
 To be honest I was kinda relieved I wouldn't have to play against Ragavan for the third time in a row.

 G1.
 Like I said previously this is a mu Doomsday is favored, much in the same way Doomsday is favored against Mono {G} Post but now you do have to have a plan